diespinoza/RGBLighting/README.md

 ### Physical Interface
 - 3 buttons
   - 1 Button that changes mode
+    - When this button is held down, the mode will change continously in intervals of 1-2 secconds.
+When the button is released, the mode is set.
+A single press would therefore have to hold down the button for 1-2 seconds.
+One of the light modes is with all the lights off.
   - 1 button that changes brightness
+    - This button should behave in a similar way to the mode select button.
+The light will go from minimum brightness to maximum brightness in steps.
+The button must be continously held down to cycle through the modes.
   - 1 button for extra functionality
 - 1 switch for power
 - 1 state indicator LED